cseahmed01/cseahmed01/README.md

 ## 🚀 About Me
 🔹 Back-end developer skilled in **PHP, MySQL, and Linux server deployment**.
+🔹 Hands-on experience with **Django, Laravel, CodeIgniter, and Next.js** frameworks.
+🔹 Proficient in **MySQL and PostgreSQL** database design and optimization.
+🔹 Basic knowledge of **CI/CD pipelines** and deploying projects to production servers.
 🔹 Experienced in **project management** and **client relations**.
 🔹 Passionate about delivering **impactful technical solutions** with clean and efficient code.